Anatomy and Function of the Liver

 Anatomy of the liver

-The liver is located in the upper right-hand portion of the abdominal cavity, beneath the diaphragm and on top of the stomach, right kidney, and intestines.
-The liver, a dark reddish-brown organ, has multiple functions.
+The liver is an organ located in the upper right part of the belly (abdomen).
+It is beneath the diaphragm and on top of the stomach, right kidney, and intestines.
+The liver has many functions.

 There are two distinct sources that supply blood to the liver:

-The liver consists of two main lobes, both of which are made up of 8 segments.
-The segments are made up of a thousand lobules.
-The lobules are connected to small ducts that connect with larger ducts to ultimately form the common hepatic duct.
-The common hepatic duct transports bile produced by the liver cells to the gallbladder and duodenum (the first part of the small intestine).
+The liver has 2 main sections (lobes), both of which are made up of 8 segments.
+The segments are made up of a thousand small lobes (lobules).
+The lobules are connected to small ducts (tubes) that connect with larger ducts to ultimately form the common hepatic duct.
+The common hepatic duct transports bile made by the liver cells to the gallbladder and the first part of the small intestine (the duodenum).
+Bile is a clear yellow or orange fluid that helps digest food.

 What are the functions of the liver?

-The liver regulates most chemical levels in the blood and excretes a product called bile.
+The liver controls most chemical levels in the blood.
+It also secretes a clear yellow or orange fluid called bile.
 Bile helps to break down fats, preparing them for further digestion and absorption.
 All of the blood leaving the stomach and intestines passes through the liver.
 The liver processes this blood and breaks down, balances, and creates nutrients for the body to use.
-It also metabolized drugs in the blood into forms that are easier for the body to use.
-Many vital functions have been identified with the liver.
-Some of the more well-known functions include the following:
+It also breaks down (metabolizes) medicines in the blood into forms that are easier for the body to use.
+The liver does many important things including:

-Processing of hemoglobin for use of its iron content (the liver stores iron)
+Processes hemoglobin to use its iron content (the liver stores iron)

-Clearing the blood of drugs and other harmful substances
+Clears the blood of medicines and other harmful substances

 When the liver has broken down harmful substances, they are excreted into the bile or blood.
-Bile by-products enter the intestine and ultimately leave the body in the feces.
+Bile by-products enter the intestine and ultimately leave the body in bowel movements.
 Blood by-products are filtered out by the kidneys and leave the body in the form of urine.

 Anatomía y la Función del Hígado